 We collect anonymous information about every visit to our website by tracking Internet Protocol (IP) addresses.
-IP addresses are not linked to any personal information associated to the individual visitor.
+IP addresses are not linked to any personal information associated with the individual visitor.
 The information is used to improve our website and make your access to our website convenient and efficient.

-Like many other websites, Navistar uses “cookies” to allow us to better serve your interests.
-“Cookies” are small files placed on your hard drive that assist us in site traffic monitoring.
+Like many other websites, the Navistar website uses "cookies" to allow us to better serve your interests.
+"Cookies" are small files placed on your hard drive that assist us in site traffic monitoring.
 We do not link cookies to any personally identifiable information.

-Navistar uses e-mail links throughout its website so that you can contact us with your questions or concerns.
+Our company uses e-mail links throughout its website so that you can contact us with your questions or concerns.
 We will read every message and try to respond promptly.
 We may save your e-mail comments to improve our website and programs.

 NO WARRANTIES OR REPRESENTATIONS

-THE INFORMATION PROVIDED BY NAVISTAR ON ITS WEBSITE IS PROVIDED “AS IS” AND WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSES AND NON-INFRINGEMENT.
+THE INFORMATION PROVIDED BY NAVISTAR ON ITS WEBSITE IS PROVIDED "AS IS" AND WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
 WHILE THE INFORMATION PROVIDED IS BELIEVED TO BE ACCURATE, IT MAY INCLUDE ERRORS OR INACCURACIES.